What type of content do you primarily create?

 Other video editing software options include Final Cut Pro, Premiere Pro, or even iMovie for Mac users.

-Step 6: Optimize your video for SEO
+Step 6: Optimize your YouTube video for search

 YouTube isn't just a video sharing site; it's the world's second-largest search engine.
 By optimizing your YouTube videos for SEO, you could reach millions of people already looking for content you share.